andrea-ballatore/litter-dynamics/README.md

 ## Datasets

-The data used to generate the figures in the article can be found in the following subfolders in `datasets`:
+The data used to generate the figures in the article can be found in the following subfolders in `datasets`.
 Each folder is documented with a readme file.
+The Google Points of Interest data is available only in aggregated form.

 - Figure 1: Diagram, no data
 - Figure 2: `netherlands_litterati_litter`